here-be/snapdragon/README.md

     var m = this.match(/^\./);
     if (!m) return;
     return pos({
-      // `type` specifies the renderer to use
+      // `type` specifies the compiler to use
       type: 'dot',
       val: m[0]
     });